 As the approach to this conjecture, we are also interested in the following conjecture, where we consider birational boundedness instead of boundedness.

 \begin{conj}[{\rm {BBAB}$_n$}] Fix an integer $n>0$, $0<\epsilon<1$.
 The set of all $n$-dimensional varieties of $\epsilon$-Fano type is birationally bounded. \end{conj}

-{BBAB}$_{\geq 3}$ is still open, but {BBAB}$_2$ holds even without the assumption $\epsilon>0$, since all surfaces of Fano type is rational (cf. \cite{AM}).
+Unfortunately, {BBAB}$_{\geq 3}$ is still open, but {BBAB}$_2$ holds even without the assumption $\epsilon>0$, since all surfaces of Fano type are rational (cf. \cite{AM}).
 However, in dimension three and higher, it is necessary to assume $\epsilon>0$ due to counterexamples constructed by Lin \cite{Lin} and Okada \cite{Okada1, Okada2}.

 Besides the boundedness of the families, we are also interested in the boundedness of special invariants of the families.
 One of the most interesting invariants is the anti-canonical volume.

 \begin{conj}[WBAB$_n$] Fix an integer $n>0$, $0<\epsilon<1$.
 Then there exists a number $M(n,\epsilon)$ depending only on $n$ and $\epsilon$ with the following property: